What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 Social: Worker Safety

-In the second video, and in the tens of others I watched, many people are working in loose garments around chains and gears that don't have mechanical guards.
-Most people aren't wearing dust masks around the machines.
-Small fibrous coir strands can't be good for the lungs.
+In the second video, and the tens of others I watched, many people work in loose garments around chains and gears that don’t have mechanical guards.
+Most people aren’t wearing dust masks around the machines.
+Small fibrous coir strands can’t be good for the lungs.

 Worker safety is essential.
 Some would say too much emphasis is placed on safety here in the States.
 That is until they get hurt, then they lawyer up.
 But we want everyone to go home in one piece after work.